 Historian, Culture Watcher, and Curator of the Public Classroom

-Stories from the past can turn disagreements from obstacles into assets
+Stories from the past can turn disagreements from obstacles into opportunities

-This webpage is a display of commentary about some of the curiosities of modern culture and politics.
-As a historian, I have dedicated my career to scouting for little-known stories and displaying new dimensions about familiar parts of life—in other words, making the strange familiar and the familiar strange in our often-troubling world.
+This webpage displays some of the curiosities of modern culture and politics.
+As a historian, I have dedicated my career to scouting for little-known stories and presenting new dimensions about familiar parts of life—in other words, making the strange familiar and the familiar strange in our often-troubling world.